rexwood/PyTorch-to-caffe-Converter-GUI/README.md

 ## Description:
 - A conversion tool that can be used in linux environment to convert pytorch model to caffe model
+- functions:
+    - Can convert PyTorch model to caffe model correctly and without loss of accuracy
+    - Provide basic caffe verification function, able to verify the converted model
+    - Able to give pop-up error reminders for currently incompatible layers
+    - You can choose the path of the pytorch model and the save path of the converted caffe model

 - Supported Version:(Note that other versions have not been tested yet.
 You can try it out for yourself!)
     - PyTorch -v1.4.0
     - caffe - v1.0.0  https://github.com/BVLC/caffe